Value Added Processing

 We are five minutes from Sherwood, OR, a town of 20,000 people, and within easy driving distance (20 miles) of the greater Portland metropolitan area.
 Apartments, rooms, and shared housing options are plentiful in the area.

-No vehicle is required to fulfill an Apprenticeship at Our Table, but an apprentice would be responsible for their transportation to and from the farm.
+No vehicle is required to fulfill an Apprenticeship at Our Table, but an Apprentice would be responsible for their transportation to and from the farm.

 At Our Table we are dedicated to impartiality in processes and relations in all aspects of the cooperative.
 We value an atmosphere of belonging and ownership devoid of any judgment.
 We encourage open communication, speaking up, regular morale check-ins, and desire to foster a space that is not only all-inclusive and comfortable, but one that allows both individuals and the collective to thrive.

-• POSITION: 2 APPRENTICESHIPS
+• 2 APPRENTICESHIPS

-• FULL TIME (40 hrs/week)
+• FULL TIME (40 hours/week)

 • LOCATION: Eagle Creek (Portland Chapter)